Risk Assessment For School Trips

 In the context of school travel, a risk assessment is consistent with a group management plan.

-In other words, it’s a written plan for how the group leader expects to lead their group on the trip, with the objective of arriving home safe and sound.
+In other words, it’s a written plan outlining how the group leader expects to lead their group on the trip, with the objective of returning home safely.

 There are loads of different types of risk assessment, but they all essentially boil down to the following process: